Ballast tank: Environmental concerns

-Ballast water taken into a tank from one body of water and discharged in another body of water can introduce invasive species of aquatic life.
-The taking in of water from ballast tanks has been responsible for the introduction of species that cause environmental and economic damage like zebra mussels in the Great Lakes of Canada and the United States, for example.
+Ballast water is essential for maintaining a ship's stability, but it can unintentionally transport invasive aquatic species from one region to another.
+When ships take in ballast water from one body of water and release it in another, they may introduce non-native species that can harm local ecosystems and economies.

+A well-known example is the zebra mussel, a species native to the Black and Caspian Seas, which was introduced to the Great Lakes of Canada and the United States through ballast water.
+These mussels spread quickly, clogging water intake pipes, damaging infrastructure, and disrupting ecosystems by outcompeting native species.

+To address this problem, international regulations like the Ballast Water Management Convention require ships to treat ballast water before discharging it.
+Methods such as filtration and ultraviolet treatment help reduce the risk of spreading invasive species, protecting marine environments worldwide.

-Non native macroinvertebrates can find their way into a ballast tank.
+Non-native macroinvertebrates can find their way into a ballast tank.
 This can cause problems ecologically and economically.
 Macro-invertebrates are transported by transoceanic and coastal vessels arriving in ports all over the world.
 Researchers from Switzerland sampled 67 ballast tanks from 62 different vessels operating along geographic pathways, and tested for mid ocean exchange or voyage length that had a high chance of macro-invertebrate relocating to a different part of the world.
 An assessment was done between the relationship of macro-invertebrate presence, and the amount of sediment in ballast tanks.
 They discovered a presence of a highly invasive European green crab, mud crab, common periwinkle, soft-shell clam, and blue mussel in the ballast tanks of the sampled ships.
 Although the densities of macro-invertebrate were low, invasion of non-native macro-invertebrates can be worrisome during their mating season.
 The most serious effect is observed when a female macro-invertebrate is carrying millions of eggs per animal.